jullebarge/Steam-ignore-info-on-SG/README.md

-# SteamGifts_Cards
-Show cards available for games on Steamgifts by coloring the Steam icon:
+# Steam ignore Info on Steamgifts
+Show if the game is ignored on Steam:
-- green, the game has cards
+- green, not ignored
-- red, the game doesn't have cards
+- red, ignored
 - yellow, the game requires age check
+- blue, game not found